shsun/yrayjava/README.md

 # Introduction

-1. This project is a demo project for spring cloud microservice structure which based on spring-boot 2.x, including:
+1. This project is a demo project for spring cloud microservice structure which based on spring-boot2.x, including but not limited to:
 	- spring cloud eureka
 	- spring cloud config
+	- spring cloud bus
 	- ribbon
 	- feign
 	- hystrix